A second view of the Guelph Correctional Centre site with the building names indicated

-The Guelph Correctional center, earlier known as the Ontario Reformatory, has a long and proud history as a world leader in the move away from incarceration as a form of punishment toward the use of productive work and training as a means to rehabilitate inmates and give them employability skills for life on the outside.
-The Center also has a long tradition of self sufficiency, producing nearly everything needed to operate and feed a closed facility on site.
+The Guelph Correctional centre, earlier known as the Ontario Reformatory, has a long and proud history as a world leader in the move away from incarceration as a form of punishment toward the use of productive work and training as a means to rehabilitate inmates and give them employable skills for life in the community.
+The Center also has a long tradition of self-sufficiency, producing nearly everything needed to operate and feed a closed facility on site.

 The creation of the “Ontario Reformatory” was a fine example of using innovative ideas to solve the social problems of the province.
 Over the years the institution was always in the forefront of introducing and adapting new concepts in this regard.
-Yorklands Green Hub promotes that same spirit of reform now, and an Ontario Environmental Exhibition would honour this heritage as well.
-Both would promote the social and cultural history of the past as a bridge to a future that the next generations can appreciate and learn from.
+Yorklands Green Hub has adopted this spirit of reform and the heritage of the site as a means of promoting the social and cultural history of the past as a bridge to a future that the next generations can appreciate and learn from.

 This site is a gem for the province and our city that will be a fine educational and heritage site.

 Historical Timeline of the Ontario Reformatory at Guelph and Guelph Correctional Center

 1909–1972 Ontario Reformatory, Guelph

 - 1909 implementation of prison reform proposed by William Hanna, Provincial Secretary for Ontario begins

 - April 1910 construction on dormitories and cell blocks begins by the first inmates and based on designs by John Lyle.
 Two quarries, a lime plant and a stone crusher are on the property

 - 1911 to 1915, prisoner work parties construct the Beaux Arts style Administration building, the cell blocks, and the landscape that includes ponds and waterways, dry stone walls, stairs, gates, bridges and terraced gardens